dongjh20/MSH-MCCT/README.md

 The detailed schematic diagram of the two experiments is illustrated below.

-Bridged by the mixed platform, human drivers and autonomous driving algorithms could control both physical and virtual vehicles.
+Bridged by the mixed platform, human drivers and CAV algorithms could control both physical and virtual vehicles.
 Therefore, physical and virtual CAVs and HDVs could coexist and interact simultaneously within the same integrated environment, greatly enhancing the flexibility and scalability of experiments.

 <img src="resources/MSH-snapshot.jpg" align="center" width="80%"/>